 Similarly, if you decide to authorize release of your psychiatric and/or medication records, please speak with your psychiatrist.
 You will need to sign a release form through Student Health Center.

 Common Reasons for Disclosure

-Here are common reasons to authorize Counseling Services to disclose information contained in the confidential record:
+Here are common reasons to authorize CAPS to disclose information contained in the confidential record:

 - To support academic accommodations - You may want to authorize disclosure if you are requesting academic accommodations from a particular professor or the University due to psychological conditions.

-- Additional treatment or testing by another professional outside of Counseling Services.
+- Additional treatment or testing by another professional outside of CAPS.